Christianity in Sichuan: East Syriac Christianity

+According to a local tradition in Guanghan (Hanchow, lit.
+'Han Prefecture'), its 8th-century prefect Fang Guan (Fang Kuan) was an East Syriac Christian.
+The tradition says that he worshipped the One God alone.
+At his daily worship, Fang used to kneel on a stone which later came to be known as the Duke Fang Stone.
+According to local testimonies, his name was carved on the no-longer-extant Nestorian stele at Wangxiangtai (Wang Hsiang T'ai) Temple.
+The earlier name for the temple was Jingfu Yuan (Ching Fu Yuan), and Jingfu is a term with the meaning "Blessings of Christianity".

 The name Bakos, of a priest from Chongqing, is recorded on the left side, second row, at the very top of the "Nestorian" Xi'an Stele.
 A pilgrim cross and several crosses of Syrian design were identified by a Syriac Orthodox priest Dale Albert Johnson in Ciqikou, Chongqing, dated to the 9th century.
 The pilgrim cross embedded in a stone on Ciqikou street has a simple style as the type carved by pilgrims and travelers.
 Of the Syrian-designed crosses, one was found on the same street as the pilgrim cross, is fundamentally identical to crosses found in Aleppo, Syria.
 The icon consists of a cross within a circle touching eight points.
 Two points on each end of the four ends of the cross touch the inner arch of the circle.
 Each arm of the cross is narrower near the middle than at the ends.
 The center of the cross draws to a circle at the center.
 The rest are crosses within Bodhi leaves carved on a round granite stone base sitting in front of a curio shop on a side street in Ciqikou.
 According to Johnson, crosses within Bodhi leaves (heart shape or spade designs) are identified as Persian crosses associated with the Syrian Christians of India.

+According to David Crockett Graham, Marco Polo found East Syriac monasteries which still existed in Sichuan and Yunnan during the 13th century.